Resources

 Campaigning against prisons and the police and attempting to build a just world, free of domination and an economy based on mutual cooperation are not new.
 Here is an overview of the long history of organisations and individuals in the UK working towards these goals, even if all were not explicitly abolitionist.

-Sexual violence is often seen as an act so serious it can’t go unpunished.
 Gender-based and sexual violence are widespread, pervasive, and urgently need to be addressed.
+It seems increasingly critical that we do.
 Yet the criminal legal system routinely fails to keep us safe from harm.
-In fact, it often inflicts more harm, particularly on those from marginalised and oppressed groups.
+It often inflicts more harm, particularly on those from marginalised and oppressed groups.
+In light of the ramping up of the Law & Order rhetoric found in the current political offerings, especially relating to Gender Based Violence, as well as the active attacks on bodily autonomy on both sides of the Atlantic we must look at our problems and myriad of potential solutions afresh.